ddnet/ddnet-web/www/_posts/2024-12-03-christmas-tournament-2024.markdown

 We will be releasing secretly tested maps randomly over the month.
 You will be able to earn points by:

-- Finishing maps: 10 points per finish
+- Finishing maps: 10 points for finishing each map
 - Ranking into top 10 of one or several maps by the end of the event, ranging from 10 points to 1 point per map depending on your rank

 ### How long will it last?